-Defense rests after testimony from former Minneapolis officer who tried to get Derek Chauvin to reposition Floyd
+Defense rests after testimony from former Minneapolis officer who said he tried to get Chauvin to reposition Floyd

-Lane said he wanted a “better assessment” of Floyd because he was concerned he might be suffering from excited delirium or an “adrenaline overdose” and officers had been trained to place that person on their side.
+Lane said he wanted a “better assessment” of Floyd because he was concerned he might be suffering from excited delirium or an “adrenaline overdose” and officers had been trained to place such subjects on their side.

-But Lane testified that Chauvin rejected him the first time, telling him and another officer — J. Alexander Kueng — to keep a handcuffed Floyd facedown on the street because an ambulance was coming.
+Lane testified that Chauvin rejected him the first time, telling him and another officer — J. Alexander Kueng — to keep a handcuffed Floyd facedown on the street because an ambulance was coming.
 Lane said he later pressed the issue with Chauvin again after he heard bystanders yelling at the officers that Floyd was no longer breathing.

-Lane, who was holding Floyd’s legs, testified he could still see movement on Floyd’s back that suggested he was still breathing but once again asked Chauvin if they should reposition the man.
+Lane, who was holding Floyd’s legs, testified he could still see movement on Floyd’s back that suggested he was still breathing but again asked Chauvin whether they should reposition the man.
 Chauvin, who was pressing his knees into Floyd’s neck and upper back, said nothing, according to Lane.

 “I think Officer Chauvin just kind of avoided that,” Lane testified.

 Lane claimed that he directed Kueng, a fellow rookie who was his partner that day, to check for a pulse on Floyd’s wrist.
-When Kueng announced he couldn’t find one, Lane said he checked for a pulse near him ankle and also didn’t detect a heartbeat.
-Lane admitted under prosecution questioning that he did not press Chauvin further on moving Floyd into a “side recovery” position, even though he was aware Floyd had stopped talking and moving.
+When Kueng announced he could not find one, Lane said, he checked for a pulse near his ankle and also did not detect a heartbeat.
+Lane acknowledged under prosecution questioning that he did not press Chauvin further on moving Floyd into a “side recovery” position, even though he was aware Floyd had stopped talking and moving.

 “No, ma’am,” Lane told prosecutor Samantha Trepel.

-Lane testified he was reassured because he saw the veins on Floyd’s arms “sticking up,” which he believed indicated blood pressure — though he couldn’t tell Trepel precisely where he had learned that.
+Lane testified he was reassured because he saw the veins on Floyd’s arms “sticking up,” which he believed indicated blood pressure — though he could not tell Trepel precisely where he had learned that.

-Echoing Kueng’s testimony last week, Lane said it was “kind of reassuring” when he witnessed a paramedic reach around Chauvin’s knee to check Floyd’s neck pulse and react “casually” — a move he interpreted to mean the EMT had found a pulse and Floyd was “all right.”
+Echoing Kueng’s testimony last week, Lane said it was “kind of reassuring” when he witnessed a paramedic reach around Chauvin’s knee to check Floyd’s neck pulse and react “casually” — a move he interpreted to mean the emergency medical technician had found a pulse and Floyd was “all right.”

 But Lane appeared to choke up as he recalled seeing Floyd’s body flipped over to be placed on a medical stretcher, giving him a full view of his face for the first time since he had been placed on the ground.
 Asked by his attorney Earl Gray about what had gone through his mind, Lane, who cleared his throat several times and grabbed a tissue, replied, “He didn’t look good.”

-Lane said he immediately asked if paramedics needed help and jumped in the ambulance where he began chest compressions in an ultimately futile attempt to revive Floyd.
-He said he left the ambulance believing Floyd was in cardiac arrest but didn’t know until later that he had died.
+Lane said he immediately asked whether paramedics needed help and jumped in the ambulance, where he began chest compressions in an ultimately futile attempt to revive Floyd.
+He said he left the ambulance believing Floyd was in cardiac arrest but did not know until later that he had died.

 When Trepel asked Lane about an interview he gave to state investigators six days after Floyd’s death, the former officer repeated for the jury what he had said at the time.
 “It could have been handled differently,” Lane said.